ASP-1929 Photoimmunotherapy (PIT) Study in Recurrent Head/Neck Cancer for Patients Who Have Failed at Least Two Lines of Therapy

 • Have a histologically confirmed locoregional persistent, recurrent or second primary squamous cell carcinoma of the head and neck, not amenable to curative treatment

-• Have failed or progressed on or after at least 2 lines of therapy for squamous cell carcinoma of the head and neck.
+• Have failed or progressed on or after at least 2 lines of therapy for squamous cell carcinoma of the head and neck, one of which must be prior systemic platinum-based chemotherapy

 • Have completed prior curative radiation therapy for treatment of their head and neck region

-• Have locoregional head and neck tumor site(s) that are all accessible to illumination
+• Have locoregional head and neck tumor site(s) that are all accessible to light illumination

-• Have target tumors that are clearly measurable by contract enhanced CT scan
+• Have target tumors that are clearly measurable by contrast enhanced CT scan, or MRI scan with gadolinium if CT scan is not adequate or the patient has an allergy to CT contrast media.

 • Have a life expectancy of > 6 months, based on Investigator judgment